 Library! at Bown Crossing

-The budget for the project is $8.5 million, with $7.5 million coming from the City's capital contingency fund and $1 million provided by the Library's Friends Group and the Library Foundation.
+The City celebrated a groundbreaking for the long-awaited Library! at Bown Crossing on October 28, 2015.
+We expect to open the new facility in late spring 2017.
+The project budget is $8.625 million, with $7.625 million coming from the City's capital contingency fund and $1 million provided by the Library's Friends group and the Library Foundation.

 Located in southeast Boise between East Parkcenter Boulevard and East Boise Avenue, the Library! at Bown Crossing will act as a community center, welcoming and integrating southeast Boise neighborhoods and businesses.
 The full-service library will provide a welcoming, light-filled environment, with computer and Internet access, lots of books, movies and music, spaces for study, meetings and relaxing, and special programs for all ages.